lokisk1155/Fish-Hatchery-Inventory-system/README.md

 # 💻 Stack

-[next](https://nextjs.org/): Next.js utilizes server-side rendering (SSR) and static generation, optimizing application load times.
-Next was an easy choice for this project as it provides all in one capabilities for the requirements.
+[next](https://nextjs.org/): Choosing Next.js was an obvious decision due to its comprehensive capabilities.
+Built on top of React, it guarantees a responsive front-end interface.
+The API routes provided by Next.js offer a seamless setup for public APIs by creating serverless functions that have a direct connection to the firebase db.
+Moreover, hosting is simplified with integration from Vercel.
+Although cold starts can be a concern in certain situations, our system's emphasis on real-time updates effectively mitigates this problem.

 [firebase](https://firebase.google.com/): Firebase offers Backend as a Service (BaaS), expediting the development process by utilizing serverless functions combined with efficient caching, eliminating the need for a distinct back-end setup.

 [next-auth](https://next-auth.js.org/): This library seamlessly integrates Firebase authentication within the app.
 By leveraging Next.js's server-side rendering (SSR), users receive instant feedback based on their authentication state.
 Next auth provides simple/easy session access for both client and server side operations.

-[swr](https://swr.vercel.app/): SWR is a strategy to first return the data from cache (stale), then send the fetch request (revalidate), and finally come with the up-to-date data, making it an ideal choice to help facilitate real time updates.

-[starter](https://vercel.com/templates/next.js/tailwind-css-starter-blog) This starter kit provided a head start in setting up the basic frontend architecture of the application, allowing for more focus on the unique functionalities required.

-[tailwindcss](https://tailwindcss.com/): While the recommendation was to use Material-UI, Tailwind CSS offers a utility-first approach, that I am accustomed to developing with.
-Along with it being apart of the starter.
+[swr](https://swr.vercel.app/): SWR operates on a strategy of initially returning cached data, then proceeding to fetch fresh data, and finally updating with the most recent data.
+This approach makes it a prime candidate for supporting real-time updates.
+Additionally, with its integrated caching mechanism, SWR eliminates the need for separate state management libraries.

+[starter](https://vercel.com/templates/next.js/tailwind-css-starter-blog) This tailwind css starter blog expedited the foundational frontend setup for our application.
+While Material-UI offers predefined components aligned with Google's Material Design guidelines, Tailwind's utility classes grant the flexibility to craft bespoke components, aligning with my personal development preferences.

 <br>